-The dates that define Steve Bannon's sharp rise and fall
+Charting Steve Bannon's sharp rise and fall

 In the end, the master provocateur ended up provoking the wrong person in the wrong way at the wrong time.

-Barely 17 months ago, he was among "the best talent in politics" - in Trump's words.
+After the 2016 election, he was among "the best talent in politics" - in Trump's words.

-Now, he's merely "Sloppy Steve", the latest person unfortunate enough to be slapped with a derogatory nickname by the US president.

-The reason?
-Bannon was quoted in a new book saying several things that appear to have made his former boss unhappy.
+Then he became "Sloppy Steve", a derogatory nickname used by the US president after Bannon was quoted in a book saying several things that appear to have made his former boss unhappy.

 One example that made headlines was that the president's son, Donald Trump Jr, had committed a "treasonous" act in talking to Russians.

-Soon after last week's release of Michael Wolff's Fire and Fury: Inside The Trump White House, Bannon tried and failed to manage the fallout.

-By that point, though, the damage was done.
-Bannon's backers cut their ties with him, he left the powerful right-wing media empire Breitbart, and the future of the man behind some of Trump's most headline-grabbing policies has been left up in the air.
+Bannon's backers cut their ties with him, he left the powerful right-wing media empire Breitbart, and the future of the man behind some of Trump's most headline-grabbing policies was left up in the air.

+And then in August 2020, more bad news.
+Bannon was arrested and charged with fraud over an online fundraising scheme to build a wall on the US-Mexico border.

+Prosecutors said he received more than $1m - and used some of it to pay off personal expenses.

-Even in a White House where political careers have the life expectancy of a house fly, Bannon's sudden rise and fall is remarkable.
+Even in a White House where political careers have the life expectancy of a house fly, Bannon's sudden rise and fall over four years is remarkable.
 Here's how it came about.

 Bannon joins Team Trump